Babatunde13/task-stream-api/docs.md

 - `task-deleted` - Emitted when a task is deleted

 ## Testing Real-time Communication
 To test the real-time communication, There is a simple HTML file in the root directory `test.html` which connects to the server using socket.io and listens for the events emitted by the server.
 You can open this file in your browser and every time a new task is created, updated or deleted, either from the swagger UI or any other client, the tasks will be displayed in the browser.
+Aside from this, you can also use Postman to test the API endpoints and socket io implementation.
+The Socket IO server also handles authentication, so if you pass a JWT token to the header it will try to authenticate the user silently.

+Next Steps:
+- Enforce authentication in the socket.io connection, so only authenticated users can connect
+- Implement a front-end application using React or Angular to consume the API